Explore your creative aspirations that will ultimately be expressed on screen!

-We will be using Final Cut Pro, Adobe Premiere, and iMovie.
+We will be using Adobe Premiere and/or iMovie.
 The choice is yours!
 And, if you are proficient on one editing platform, we will try and get you working on at least one of the other editing systems so that you are constantly learning new tools and ways to hone your craft.
 You may like another system better, you never know.

-13. Do I need to know how to use Final Cut Pro before I start the Program?
+13. Do I need to know how to use editing programs before I start?

 No, you don’t need to know a thing about editing.
 We should have even beginners up to speed in a few days.
-If you are more comfortable on iMovie or Adobe Premiere, then you can cut on that system.
+If you are more comfortable on iMovie, then you can cut on that system.
 I do urge all students to try at least two different editing platforms so they can pick the one that works best for them.

 July 1–July 26